 ”'Champagne quality over a wide range of subjects.” - Daily Telegraph

 ”'There are few children’s writers as compelling as Michael Morpurgo.” - Daily Express

-”'Morpurgo, as always, is subtle and skillful, and incorporates social and moral issues into his writing without being self-righteous or detracting from the quality of the narrative” - Elizabeth Reilly, British Council
+”'Morpurgo, as always, is subtle and skilful, and incorporates social and moral issues into his writing without being self-righteous or detracting from the quality of the narrative” - Elizabeth Reilly, British Council

 ”'The former children's laureate has the happy knack of speaking to both child and adult readers.” - Guardian